MicrosoftDocs/VBA-Docs/api/Access.AcFormatBarLimits.md

 # AcFormatBarLimits enumeration (Access)

-Specifies how the threshhold values for a Data Bar is determined.
+Specifies how the threshold values for a Data Bar is determined.